-After a disaster, sales people often go from door-to-door canvassing neighborhoods to generate new business, offering their cleanup and repair services.
+After a disaster, salespeople often go from door-to-door canvassing neighborhoods to generate new business, offering their cleanup and repair services.
 While many of these people are honest and reputable, some are not.
 Below is a recommended list of steps to take, in order to protect yourself, as a homeowner from unscrupulous operators posing as legitimate contractors:

 - Call the insurance adjuster assigned to your property damage claim and ask the adjuster to make an estimate of the damage and the probable cost to repair.
 This will provide you with a benchmark estimate prepared by a professional that you can use when negotiating with contractors. - Check all references when considering a contractor, especially if the contractor comes to your door and offers to do repairs.
-Inquire about the contractor's professional reputation by talking with banks, building material suppliers, the contractor's previous customers, the Homebuilder's Association, and the Better Business Bureau.
+Inquire about the contractor's

+- professional reputation by talking with banks, building material suppliers, the contractor's previous customers, the Homebuilder's Association, and the Better Business Bureau.
 Also, be sure to use only reliable, licensed contractors.
 Contact the CSLB to verify all licenses. - Don't be rushed into signing a contract with a contractor.
 It is a good practice to collect many business cards, interview several contractors, and request multiple bids for comparison.
 Make sure to read the fine print on all estimates and contracts. - Beware of building contractors that encourage you to spend a lot of money on temporary repairs.
-While payments for reasonable temporary repairs are covered as part of the total insurance claim settlement, you don't want to pay a contractor too large a sum for temporary repairs, since this may deplete the total amount of money you will need for the permanent repairs to be completed.

-- Hire local licensed contractors when possible, as it is easier to deal with a local contractor if problems develop.
+While payments for reasonable temporary repairs are covered as part of the total insurance claim settlement, you don't want to pay a contractor too large a sum for temporary repairs, since this may deplete the total amount of money you will need for the permanent repairs to be completed. - Hire local licensed contractors when possible, as it is easier to deal with a local contractor if problems develop.
 However, since it may not always be possible to deal with local contractors in a disaster situation where local contractors are swamped with repair business, make sure to thoroughly check references as discussed above. - Get everything the contractor discusses in writing.
 Make sure that the contract is well written.
 If the contractor provides guarantees, they should be written into the contract clearly stating what is guaranteed, who is responsible for the guarantee, and how long the guarantee is valid.
 Also, if changes or modifications occur in the contract terms, they should be acknowledged by all parties in writing. - Never sign a contract with blank spaces that have not been filled in.
 Unscrupulous contractors may fill in the blanks later with unacceptable terms. - Consider having a lawyer review the proposed contract for your protection before you sign if substantial costs are involved. - Never pay a contractor for the entire project in advance or before the work is completed.
-California law requires that the amount of the down payment for any one improvement project, other than for construction of a swimming pool, may not exceed \$1,000.00 or 10% of the contract price, excluding finance charges, whichever is less.
-It is a good idea to pay by check instead of cash because you can retain your cashed check as a receipt. - Be especially suspicious of door-to-door sales people who make unrealistically low estimates, refuse to leave a contract overnight, or try to sell their services by playing on your emotions. - Remember that federal law requires a three-day "cooling off" period for unsolicited door-to-door sales of more than \$25.00.
+Except when there is a valid blanket performance and payment bond on file with the Contractors State License Board, California law requires that the amount of the down payment for any one improvement project may not exceed \$1,000.00 or 10% of the contract price, excluding finance charges, whichever is less.
+It is a good idea to pay by check instead of cash because you can retain your cashed check as a receipt.